 If repairing your Office programs did not resolve your issue, continue to the next step

-Check to see if your antivirus software is up-to-date or conflicting with PowerPoint.
+Check to see if your antivirus software is up-to-date

 If your antivirus software is not up-to-date, PowerPoint may not function properly.
 Download the latest updates by visiting your antivirus software vendor’s website.